Analysis | Why a PG&E Bankruptcy Could Change Climate Calculus

 1. Why were investors caught off guard?

 In PG&E’s case, they shouldn’t have been.
 Ever since the 2017 wildfires in northern California’s wine country, the company has repeatedly warned that climate change is raising the risk of catastrophic fires in the state, as frequent drought and invasive, warm-weather pests decimate the state’s forests.
 The company’s ex-CEO Geisha Williams, who stepped down, called it the new normal and said that utility companies were bearing the costs of climate-fed fires.
-The company’s critics dismissed those warnings as a scare tactic intended to pressure Sacramento into changing California’s wildfire liability rules, something the legislature refused to do.
+The company’s critics had dismissed those warnings as a scare tactic intended to pressure the state government into changing California’s wildfire liability rules, something the legislature in Sacramento refused to do.

 2. Have climate risks been overlooked at other companies?